 What makes a SR&ED audit more likely

-The biggest one is a weak claim.
-Vague technical narratives, half-finished project descriptions, missing financial schedules — these read like you're not sure what your own work was, so the CRA asks.
+A weak claim reads like you're not sure what your own work was, so the CRA asks.
 A specific, complete claim that clearly shows what counts as SR&ED-eligible work reads like you know exactly what you did.
 It invites far fewer questions.

 The other common triggers aren't about suspicion at all.
 Your claim doubles or triples from last year.
 You took a grant or other funding alongside it.
 Your R&D time allocation jumps.
 None of that means you did anything wrong.
 It just means something changed and the CRA wants it explained.
 Clear records explain it in a sentence.
 No records turn it into a problem.